tcaviness/weather/README.md

 # weather-v2
  Python weather update.

- Weather script that is made for ZaraRadio to pull Weather data from NOAA website.
+ Weather script that is made forto pull
+Weather data from NOAA website.
 It was updated with handling no internet connection.
 The program uses the xml data then parsed the data needed for the other program.
 I uses a scheduler that runs in the background.